1938 Ahrens Fox HT Pumper

 gpm during pump tests.
 Our example is

-unusual due to the single rear tires.
+unusual, being the last HT produced with single rear tires.
 It was the 25th unit off the

 serial number 3445.
 It also has a specially